gingerlee/google-think/README.md

 ## Description

-_This is a single page to show responsive design at three breakpoints/screen sizes.
-It uses the Materialize CSS library to style the page.
+_This is a single page design layout to highlight responsive design at three breakpoints/screen sizes.
+The site uses the Materialize CSS library and custom CSS to style the page.
 The page is supposed to mimic the "Latest trends and stories" section from the Google Think website without inspecting their code._

 ## Setup/Installation Requirements